Release and Waiver

 If an attendee is unable to attend his or her scheduled Institute session, notification of cancellation must be received by the Institute staff in writing by emailing firstname.lastname@example.org.
 Attendees may transfer their registration tuition to another site, a colleague from their organization, or to the following year up until 14 days prior to their scheduled Institute session without incurring a fee.
 If an attendee’s cancellation or tuition transfer occurs within the 14 day window prior to site, a $250 late cancellation fee will be imposed.
 No-show attendees who fail to cancel within or before the 14 day deadline will forfeit all paid tuition.

-Participants must attend all classes to receive full credit towards their IOM recognition and required hours towards an industry certification.
+Participants must attend all classes to receive full credit toward their IOM recognition and required hours toward an industry certification.
 Please be sure your travel arrangements provide adequate time to complete all classes.

 Damage and Destruction of Property

 Participants agree to be responsible for all damage caused to persons or property during the entire duration of Institute and to indemnify and hold harmless the U.S. Chamber Foundation and its officers, directors, employees, agents, affiliates, successors, and assigns against and from any and all demands, damages, liabilities, and losses, or any pending or completed actions, claims, suits, complaints, proceedings, or investigations (including reasonable attorney’s fees and other costs or expenses) to which the U.S. Chamber Foundation may be or become subject as a result or arising out of any negligent act or omission by the participant relating to his or her participation in Institute.